akuligowski9/akuligowski9/README.md

 - 👋 Hi, I’m @akuligowski9
-- 👀 I’m interested in staying sane while recoving from injuries
+- 👀 I’m interested in building software to help people be more autonomous
 - 🌱 I’m currently learning Python through mini projects
-- 💞️ I’m looking to collaborate on mini projects, typically less than a week in length
 - 📫 How to reach me: email ~ alekuligowski@gmail.com

 <!---